-Private Warrants & Public Warrants ("Reorganization Warrants")
+The Reorganization warrants consist of the Private Warrants and the Public Warrants.
+The Public Warrants trade on the NASDAQ stock exchange (ticker: LILMW).
 The fair value of the Private Warrants is deemed to be equal to the fair value of the Public Warrants.
 The Private Warrants are identical to the Public Warrants, except that the Private Warrants were not transferable, assignable or salable until 30 days after the completion of the Business Combination.
 Additionally, the Private Warrants will not be redeemable by Lilium so long as they are held by the initial purchasers or such purchasers' permitted transferees.
 If the Private Warrants are held by holders other than the initial purchaser or their permitted transferees, the Private Warrants will be redeemable by Lilium and exercisable by such holders on the same basis as the Public Warrants.

 The Group has certain redemption rights depending on the share price of which one only relates to the Public Warrants, but given the other elements in the agreement, the Group has a certain economic incentive to call for redemption of all Warrants before a certain share price.
-Consequently, management has applied the same valuation to both the Private Warrants and Public Warrants (collectively, hereinafter also known as "Reorganization Warrants").
+Consequently, management has applied the same valuation to both the Private Warrants and Public Warrants.
+The Public Warrants are Level 1 and the Private Warrants are Level 2 in the fair value hierarchy.